 One common response to this is to reference the Peter Principle-people have been promoted to their level of incompetence.
-But this actually doesn't make much sense.
+But this doesn't make much sense.
 Most of these people are talented, bright, and motivated.
 It's unlikely that such a high percentage of them have been promoted beyond their ability.

-What is actually going on is that these people are making a classic (but easy to understand) mistake: when they assumed their new leadership positions, they kept doing the same things that got them there.
-They didn't realize that leadership is different than management and, even more significantly, than being an individual contributor.
+What is actually going on?
+These struggling leaders are making a classic (but easy-to-understand) mistake: when they assumed their new leadership positions, they kept doing the same things that got them there.
+They didn't realize that leadership is different than management and, even more significantly, than individual contribution.

 By acting like an individual contributor in a leadership role, they ended up doing all the wrong things.
-And they probably did them extremely well, for it was their capacity for individual contribution and even management that likely got them promoted to more formal leadership in the first place.
-But this backfired and undermined their effectiveness.
+And they probably did those tasks extremely well, since it was their capacity for individual contribution and management that likely had gotten them promoted in the first place.
+But now those tasks have kept these new leaders from leading.